Review A Darkness Found

 The easiest way to find all my novels is to go to my author site on Amazon: Jim Doran on Amazon.
 There you will find:

-A free short story prequel is available – The Green-Haired Abductor.
+A free short story prequel to my last novel (Will Be Done) is available on this blog – The Green-Haired Abductor.
+Below is my gallery for my fantasy novels and anthologies.

 • Cover for Kiingdom's Advent